servirtium/README/README.md

 ![2019-10-30_0555](https://user-images.githubusercontent.com/82182/67832562-f2ced800-fad9-11e9-9bbf-8a366ad7c938.png)

-That's the whole point of this format that's human inspectable in raw form and that your code-portal renders in a pretty way too.
+That's the whole point of this format that's human-inspectable in raw form and that your code-portal renders in a pretty way too.
+If your code portal is GitHub, then 'pretty' is true.

 (non-screenshot actual rendered file: [https://github.com/servirtium/README/blob/master/example1.md](https://github.com/servirtium/README/blob/master/example1.md))